The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -Hall property for limit groups

 \subsection{From graphs of free groups to limit groups}

-We now compare the arguments of Wilton and Wise.
-First, we remark that, in the context of limit groups, the process of getting virtually clean covers can be directly resolved using the fact that these are CAT(0) \cite{Ali06}, as observed by Wilton in \cite[Lemma 5.11]{WiltonPrehall}.
-In any case, this is not needed for the proof and so we will not mention it here again.
-Let $X$ be an ICE space obtained by gluing a torus to a simpler ICE space $Y$.
-Let $H$ be a finitely generated subgroup of $\pi_1(X)$ and let $X_H\lrar X$ be the covering corresponding to $H$. \begin{itemize} \item The problem of ``pruning'' in Wise's argument corresponds to taking a core $X'$ of $X_H$ that contains the union a compact core of the fundamental group of each vertex space of $X_H$ and all the infinite degree elevations of edge maps (i.e.~the infinite strips).
-Here is the first difference, an important property of those elevations was that they escape any compact subset of the free splitting of the vertex space they belong to (because they act freely on the vertex graph).
+Before going into details of the work of Wilton, we first revisit Wise's argument from \cref{sec:GofFG} to explain what are the main difficulties involved when dealing with ICE groups.
+We should remark that, in the context of limit groups, the process of getting virtually clean covers is hidden in the inductive argument and will not be mentioned again.

+We denote by $X$ a graph of spaces whose underlying graph has two vertices and one edge.
+We either have that the vertex spaces are graphs, as in Wise's setting, or an ICE space $Y$ and a torus $T^n$, which is the case of interest of this section.
+The edge space of $X$ is homeomorphic to a circle and the edge maps are assumed to be injective.
+Let $H$ be a finitely generated subgroup of $\pi_1(X)$ and let $X_H\lrar X$ be the covering corresponding to $H$.
+Scott's criterion \cite[Lemma 1.3]{WiltonHall} topologically reformulates the subgroup separability of $\pi_1(X)$ as the ability to complete the precover $X_H$ of $X$ to a finite-sheeted cover $\hat{X}\lrar X$ so any prescribed finite subcomplex $\Delta$ of $X_H$ projects homeomorphically into $\hat{X}$. \begin{itemize} \item The problem of ``pruning'' in Wise's argument corresponds to taking a core $X'$ of $X_H$ that contains $\Omega$, the compact cores of the fundamental groups of each vertex space of $X_H$ and all the infinite degree elevations of edge maps (i.e.~the infinite strips).
+An important property of those elevations was that they escape any compact subset of the free splitting of the vertex space they belong to (because they act freely on the vertex graph).
 This property is called ``properness'' (as introduced in \cite[Definition 2.12]{WiltonHall}) and is not satisfied by \textit{elliptic} loops.
-However, as a consequence of the 2-acylindricity of the Bass--Serre tree of an ICE group, non-elliptic (i.e. \textit{hyperbolic}) loops are proper \cite[Lemma 2.16]{WiltonHall}.
+Hence in this setting the pruning must be performed more carefully.
+Conveniently, as a consequence of the 2-acylindricity of the Bass--Serre tree of an ICE group, non-elliptic (i.e. \textit{hyperbolic}) loops are proper \cite[Lemma 2.16]{WiltonHall}.